llm-d-incubation/inferno-autoscaler/docs/features/scale-to-zero.md

 - ✅ **Human-readable** - Keys like `model.meta.llama-3.1-8b` are recognizable

 ### Configuration Fields

+#### `namespace` (string, optional)
+- Kubernetes namespace this configuration applies to
+- If specified, configuration only applies to models in that namespace
+- If omitted (empty), configuration applies globally to all namespaces
+- Namespace-specific configurations take priority over global configurations

 #### `modelID` (string, required for per-model entries)
 - Original model identifier with any characters (/, :, @, etc.)